 - This Ordinance applies to all development within the boundaries of Cook County, Illinois and qualified sewer construction within the District's corporate boundaries or service agreement areas, over which the District has jurisdiction as described in §100.2 of this Ordinance, including those projects under the control of any governmental entity, agency, or authority. - Any person proposing a project that falls under any of the categories set forth in §201 of this Ordinance shall obtain a Watershed Management Permit prior to the start of the project. - 3.
-The requirements for sewer construction contained within Article 7 of this Ordinance supersede the requirements of the repealed Sewer Permit Ordinance and the Manual of Procedures, which make up Appendix C of this Ordinance.
+The requirements for sewer construction contained within Article 7 of this Ordinance supersede the requirements of the repealed Sewer Permit Ordinance and the Manual of Procedures, which make up Appendix CH of this Ordinance.
 Any person proposing to install qualified sewer within the District's corporate limits or service agreement areas, as detailed under Article 7 of this Ordinance, shall obtain a Watershed Management Permit prior to commencing sewer work. - 4.
-The provisions of this Ordinance shall not apply to any of the following: - A. Agriculture and gardening activities that do not involve filling, grading, or construction of levees; - B. Structures and land uses existing as of the effective date of this Ordinance, except when redevelopment occurs; - C. Projects solely within Lake Michigan, certified by a Professional Geologist or Structural or Professional Engineer, licensed in the State of Illinois, that has obtained approval from the Corps and IDNR-OWR and does not include qualified sewer; - D. Projects within the corporate boundaries of the City of Chicago, Illinois except for any of the following: - (1) New or reconstructed outfalls to waterways or Lake Michigan; and - (2) Direct connections to District interceptors, TARP structures, facilities, or District property;
+The provisions of this Ordinance shall not apply to any of the following: - A. Agriculture and gardening activities that do not involve filling, grading, or construction of levees; - B. Structures and land uses existing as of the effective date of this Ordinance, except when redevelopment occurs; - C. Projects solely within Lake Michigan or within the flood protection area adjacent to Lake Michigan, certified by a Professional Geologist or Structural or Professional Engineer, licensed in the State of Illinois, that has obtained approval from the Corps and IDNR-OWR and does not include qualified sewer construction or development outside of Lake Michigan greater than or equal to one-half of an acre (0.50 acre); - D. Projects within the corporate boundaries of the City of Chicago, Illinois except for any of the following: - (1) New or reconstructed outfalls to waterways designated in Appendix D or Lake Michigan; and - (2) Direct connections to District interceptors, TARP structures, or facilities, or District property;

-- E. Projects listed in §201.1, §201.2.E, and §201.2.F of this Ordinance that are within the corporate boundaries of a multi-county municipality, which has adopted and currently enforces the stormwater ordinance of a contiguously adjacent Illinois county subject to the requirements of §207 of this Ordinance; - F. Projects listed solely in §201.1 of this Ordinance that are undertaken by state or federal agencies (e.g. IDOT, Illinois Tollway Authority, or the Corps); - G. Projects listed solely in §201.1 of this Ordinance that are undertaken as a flood control project; or - H. Projects undertaken by the District. - 5.
-Existing structures that do not conform to the requirements of this Ordinance shall not be substantially improved, replaced, or enlarged in any manner unless such improvements, replacements, or enlargements conform to the requirements of this Ordinance.
+- E. Projects listed in §201.1, §201.2.ED, and §201.2.FE of this Ordinance that are within the corporate boundaries of a multi-county municipality, which has adopted and currently enforces the stormwater ordinance of a contiguously adjacent Illinois county subject to the requirements of §207 of this Ordinance; - F. Projects listed solely in §201.1 of this Ordinance that are undertaken by state or federal agencies (e.g. IDOT, Illinois Tollway Authority, or the Corps); - G. Projects listed solely in §201.1 of this Ordinance that are undertaken as a flood control project; or - H. Projects undertaken by the District. - Existing structures that do not conform to the requirements of this Ordinance shall not be substantially improved, replaced, or enlarged in any manner unless such improvements, replacements, or enlargements conform to the requirements of this Ordinance. - 5.6.
+All sewer construction where a permit is not required under this Ordinance shall nevertheless comply with the requirements established by this Ordinance and the TGM.